Sermon series

 Prayer begins with recognising total dependence on God.
 When we ask for daily bread, we acknowledge our neediness and honour the Father who delights to provide.

-The Servant: Isaiah's Prophesies of Jesus
+The Servant: Isaiah's Prophecies of Jesus

 See all 4 sermonsDiscover the stunning portrait of Jesus hidden in Isaiah's ancient poetry.
 A servant despised, crushed, and pierced for our sake emerges victorious, offering forgiveness and eternal hope to all who believe.